Updated: 27 May 2022

 What Is an Enterprise Social Network?

-Most people are familiar with external-facing social networking platforms such as Facebook, Twitter, Instagram and LinkedIn.
-In these social media networks, people connect or follow each other and can communicate using various tools.
+Most people are familiar with external-facing social networking platforms, such as Facebook, Twitter, Instagram, and LinkedIn.
+On these social media networks, people connect or follow each other and communicate with others across the world.

 Social Intranets